You just clicked a link to go to another website. If you continue, you will leave this site and go to a site run by someone else.

 Medications may be prescribed by your doctor to help soften your stool, making it easier to pass.

-Doctors may recommend InterStim Therapy.
-They may suggest this approach to people who have not been helped by standard treatments, or whose constipation is caused by nerve or muscle damage.
+Doctors may suggest this approach to people who have not been helped by standard treatments, or whose constipation is caused by nerve or muscle damage.
 This reversible treatment uses a small neurostimulator that is placed under your skin and sends mild electrical pulses through thin wire to the nerves in your pelvis that control your bowels; this helps your bowels to work as they should.

 Removing parts of your colon may be necessary in very rare cases.